phreax/cyberdelic_hackathon_boilerplate/README.md

 - Hand tracking, scene understanding, and mixed reality layers
 - Meta-specific API access and visual templates for immersive experiences

-Use this version if you are building for **Meta Quest 2, 3, or Pro** and want to leverage Meta features such as passthrough and color camera access.
+Use this version if you are building for **Meta Quest 2, 3, or Pro** and want to leverage Meta features such as passthrough modifiation, and color camera access and easy to use building-blocks.

 ---